Ojeechan/RealTimeGraphicsPlayGround/README.md

 # How To Setup

 ## Install Vulkan and GLFW
-Vulkan and GLFW are required.
+Vulkan API 1.3 and GLFW are required.
 (Recent versions of the Vulkan SDK include GLM.)

 If not already installed, get it using your preferred method.